mb-14/mb-14.github.io/_posts/2023-06-15-measuring-agi.md

 ---
 layout: post
-title: "How do we measure AGI?"
+title: "How do we measure Artificial General Intelligence?"
 description: ""
 author: miroojin
 tags: [agi]